opensumi/docs/docs/develop/module-apis/layout.en.md

 ## Basic Concept

-布局模块（即 @opensumi/ide-main-layout）负责 IDE 的基础布局划分，将整个窗口划分为形如 left、main、bottom 的若干块区域，我们定义这种区域为插槽。在布局划分之后，又通过提供的插槽渲染器组件来消费注册到插槽的若干个大视图。在如左侧边栏这类特殊的插槽中，一个大的视图（称为视图容器）还可以支持注册多个小的子视图。所以最终整个布局和 React 视图组件的一个组织关系为 The layout module (@OpenSumi/IDE-main-Layout) is responsible for the basic layout of the IDE, dividing the entire window into several areas in the shape of left, main and bottom, which we define as slots.
+The layout module (@OpenSumi/IDE-main-Layout) is responsible for the basic layout of the IDE, dividing the entire window into several areas in the shape of left, main and bottom, which we define as slots.
 After the layout is partitioned, several large views registered to the slot are consumed through the provided slot renderer component.
-In special slots such as the left sidebar, a large view (called a view container) can also support registering multiple small child views.
-So the final organizational relationship between the entire layout and the React view component is
+In special slots such as the left sidebar, a large view (called a view container) can also support registering multiple small sub views.
+Therefore the final organizational relationship between the entire layout and the React view component is:

 ![The Organizational Relations Between Layout and View](https://img.alicdn.com/tfs/TB1gXOU3UH1gK0jSZSyXXXtlpXa-1850-990.png)